Aaron Miller (ice hockey): Los Angeles Kings

 Miller would finish the 2000–01 season with the Kings.
-In the final 13 games of the regular season, he had five assists, finishing with a career-best 14 assists and matching his career high of 18 points in one season.
-He contributed an assist in 13 playoff games as the Kings played the Avalanche, Miller's former team, who defeated Los Angeles as they went on to win the Stanley Cup for the second time.
+In the final 13 games of the regular season, he had five assists, finishing with a career-best 14 assists and matching his career high of 18 points in one season, then contributed an assist in 13 playoff games.
+The Kings upset the Detroit Red Wings in six games during the first round.
+The Kings then played the Avalanche, Miller's former team, who prevailed in a hard-fought seven game series and went on to win the Stanley Cup for the second time.

 In his first full season with the Kings, Miller played in 74 games for the team, scoring 5 goals and 12 assists during the 2001–02 season.
 At the conclusion of the regular season, Miller was named the winner of several Kings team awards: best defenseman, best defensive player and the teams unsung hero.
 During the playoffs, he went pointless while playing in all seven of the Kings' games.
 Abdominal surgery and a broken foot limited Miller to 49 games with the Kings the next season, recording one goal and five assists for six points.

 In a game against the Atlanta Thrashers on December 10, 2003, Miller injured his neck.
 It would lead him to miss most of the 2003–04 season, appearing in 35 games and scoring one goal and two assists.
 The 2004–05 NHL lockout resulted in a cancelled 2004–05 season.
 Unlike many other players, Miller did not play in a different league.
 He returned to play for the 2005–06 season and earned eight assists in 56 games.
 For the first time in his career, Miller played in all 82 games during the 2006–07 season, again scoring eight assists.